K0IN/Notify/doc/install.md

 [how to create the server key](#server-key)

-if you use secrets make sure to pass them like so: --binding KEY1=value1
+you can find all secrets and vars in the wrangler file at [wrangler file at vars](/app/wrangler.toml) if you use secrets make sure to pass them like so: --binding KEY1=value1

 [see miniflare documentation](https://miniflare.dev/variables-secrets.html)